artefactual-labs/AIPscan/CONTRIBUTING.md

 - Make sure that the dependencies are up to date (see above).

 Run the release process with an alpha or release candidate tag first to shake out issues.
-Remember to use the PEP 440 versioning scheme, e.g. `0.9.0a2`:
+Remember to use the PEP 440 versioning scheme, e.g. `0.9.0a2`, using the GitHub CLI:

     gh workflow run release.yml --ref main -f version=0.9.0a2